A Gift of Happiness for the Heart

 Our unplanned group project started out in December 2013, with the simple idea of singing traditional Christmas carols to a lonely 90 year-old woman who rarely left her home.
 At that time our group of six had already been meeting and playing together for 18 months, although we had not touched our guitar, violin, keyboard, bass, tablas and percussion for many years.
 So it was a new experience for us to sing and play for someone outside of our group.

-The following year we planned to sing for the neighbour again, but by that time she had moved to a retirement home.
+The following year we planned to sing for the neighbor again, but by that time she had moved to a retirement home.
 After speaking to the event coordinator of the home, we arranged a date to sing to all of the 80 residents.
 The residents were given the lyrics so they were able to sing along.

 The feedback was very positive.
 Not only did they ask us to come back soon, we also heard comments like “I could listen to your music all day long,” or “It made me feel alive,” and “This was the nicest Christmas I have ever had in my life.”

 Due to the residents’ appreciation and apparent need to sing and hear music from their youth, a project to learn Austrian folk songs was launched.
 Some of the songs were even in the local dialect.
-After some months of rehearsals, the new experiment was realised and achieved the same wonderful results.
+After some months of rehearsals, the new experiment was realized and achieved the same wonderful results.

-In the meantime, we accidentally came in contact with two other homes and asked if their residents would be interested in the programme.
+In the meantime, we accidentally came in contact with two other homes and asked if their residents would be interested in the program.
 It was a different experience in every home, which was also due to the different sizes of the audience (20, 80 or 160 people).
 However, all of the listeners seemed to be touched by the music and able to forget about their daily concerns for a while.

 Last Christmas, we were asked again to perform at the different homes.
-Although in the meantime the elderly neighbour has passed away, she is still remembered in our hearts as having opened the door to a rewarding activity and sharing joy with others.
+Although in the meantime the elderly neighbor has passed away, she is still remembered in our hearts as having opened the door to a rewarding activity and sharing joy with others.